nar17/AL395_mybots/README.md

 *here, talk about the results briefly.. qualitative versus quantitative*

 ### Results Video:
-The following 2-minute video shows the animated results of the test. *MAKE THE VIDEO A URL*
+This 2-minute video shows the animated results of the test. *MAKE THE VIDEO A URL*

 ### B-Roll:
-The follwing ____-minute video shows further animated results from the test. *MAKE THE VIDEO A URL*
+This ____-minute video shows further animated results from the test. *MAKE THE VIDEO A URL*

+### Going Forward:
+*talk about what other tests to run.. etc. etc.*

 # Acknowledgements: